Reeche/dissertation/mcl_toolbox/mcrl_modelling/README.md

 * `prior` - used by the optimizer to see which parameters to optimize for.
 Can be one of the three options: bernoulli prior, gaussian prior, strategy weight.
 How does this connect to "is_gaussian"???
 * `habitual_features` - Is there a list which features are habitual and which ones are not?
 I can only see a pickle "implemented_features.pkl" containing all features.
+* `learn_from_path` - whether the model should learn from the path taken at the end of trial.
+Only applicable to LVOC and REINFORCE